-Australian government preschools and schools work with a national curriculum called the Australian Curriculum.
+Australian government schools work with a national curriculum called the Australian Curriculum.
 Preschools work with the Early Years Framework.

 Australian Curriculum - General Capabilities